List of My Babysitter's a Vampire episodes: Season 1 (2007)

-Season 2: 2012
+Season 2 (2008)

-Vanessa Morgan confirmed via Twitter that there will be a second season.
+Vanessa Morgan confirmed via Twitter that there will be a second and final season.
 It was later confirmed and that it consisted of 13 episodes.
-Season 2 began filming on September 21, 2011 and wrapped up on November 15, 2011.
+Season 2 began filming on January 21, 2008 and wrapped up on March 15, 2008.
 Season 2 was produced by Byron A. Martin who also acted as 2nd Unit Director on numerous episodes.

-Disney Channel announced they would pick it up again for a second season.
+Cartoon Network announced they would pick it up again for a second season.

-The second season first premiered in the United States on Disney Channel on June 29, 2012, initially airing on Fridays at 8:30PM ET (7:30PM Central) before moving back to 7:30PM ET (6:30PM Central).
-Season two premiered in Canada on Teletoon on Thursday, September 6, 2012 at 7:30PM ET (6:30PM Central), three episodes later the series moved up to 8:00PM ET (7:00PM Central).
+The second and final season first premiered in the United States on Cartoon Network on June 29, 2008, initially airing on Tuedays at 8:30PM ET (7:30PM Central) before moving back to 7:30PM ET (6:30PM Central).
+Season two premiered in Canada on Teletoon on Saturdays, September 6, 2008 at 7:30PM ET (6:30PM Central), three episodes later the series moved up to 8:00PM ET (7:00PM Central).